 We’ve taken a look at what the internet of things is all about – but how can IoT be used in the retail industry?

-Retailers need to handle substantial amounts of data – everything from stock inventory through to customer payment details.
+Retailers need to handle substantial amounts of data – everything from stock inventory to customer payment details.
 The IoT lets stores manage and share this information between devices as securely as possible.

 So, the internet of things goes hand in hand with artificial intelligence, helping retailers automate particular tasks and actions.
 This means customers can get their questions answered as quickly as possible, and retailers can become more efficient.